tgadeliya/cityscapes_segmenation/README.md

 ## Dataset

-## Simplest baseline
-  Because I am using accuracy metric, it is easy to present the simplest baseline based on constant output.
-As we can see on histogram below, class 4 the most
-  Baseline = 4th_class_pixels / total_pixels =

 ## Usage
   0. Create dataset file that stores information about train/val indices, batch size and location of the data folder.
         ```python